 For speaking engagement requests and inquiries:

 Jayme Boucher, Penguin Random House Speakers Bureau: email@example.com

 The Reverend Robert Wright Lee, IV more commonly known as Rob is a Statesville native who received his Masters of Theological studies in May of 2017 from Duke University Divinity School.
 Rob completed his undergraduate work in religion and Appalachian Studies at Appalachian State University where he met his wife Stephanie.
-He currently serves on faculty at Appalachian State as a Lecturer.
 In the winter of 2018 Rob started his doctorate of ministry in spirituality and storytelling.

 Rob is a columnist for the Statesville Record and Landmark in the faith section.
 That column includes interviews with Dr. Stanley Hauerwas, Dr. William H. Willimon, Dr. Diana Butler Bass, the Reverend James Martin, SJ, and many Statesville citizens.
 He has written extensively for both secular and religious news outlets.
 Rob’s work has appeared in outlets such as NPR’s Weekend Edition, The State of Things, The View, MTV’s Video Music Awards, Ministry Matters, the Methodist Federation for Social Action, the Huffigton Post, the Common English Bible: Student Edition, and the Washington Post.
 He has preached all across the country from churches with 10 members to churches with 4,000 members.
 He currently serves on the Day 1 Ministries Advisory Board.